cybersoel/cybersoel/README.md

 - [Lab: Nessus Essential Vulnerability Scanner](xxx.com)
   - Executed unauthenticated and authenticated vulnerability scans on a purposefully vulnerable VM using industry-standard tools.
 Analyzed results for critical vulnerabilities, attack surfaces, and CIA triad impacts.
 Implemented a strategic remediation plan addressing identified weaknesses through patch management and security hardening.
 Additionally, performed a vulnerability assessment on a legacy Windows XP VM to highlight end-of-life system risks.
 - [MISP (Malware Information Sharing Platform) deployment ](xxx.com)
-  - Deployed a MISP test environment and explored user and organization management, dashboard widgets, importing threat feeds, and creating events.
+  - Implemented a Malware Information Sharing Platform (MISP) in a test environment to enhance threat intelligence capabilities.
+Explored access control through user and organization management, customized threat visualization using dashboard widgets, and strengthened the defense posture by importing external threat feeds.
+Practiced incident response by creating and sharing cyber threat events, contributing to improved situational awareness and collaborative defense strategies.
 - [Wireshark lab: Telnet sniffing](xxx.com)
   - Captured Telnet network traffic between Ubuntu and Windows 10 VMs using Wireshark to sniff credentials.
 Demonstrated why Telnet is not secure and highlighted the importance of using SSH.
 - [Python: SHA1 Password Exploitation](xxx.com)